holaphil/garbarnation-aab73/content/pages/episodes/episode-3.md

 seo:
   title: 'GarBar Le Bar in Maplewood, NJ'
   description: >-
-    If you're a Formula One or Buffalo Sabres fan, the simple, sports bar vibe of Le Bar is the garage bar for you.
-It's worth a visit for the hockey horn app, which has to be seen (and heard) to be believed.
+    Great memorabilia with a sports bar vibe, Mike Hastings Le Bar in Maplewood New Jersey is a great example of a GarBar in progress.
   extra:
     - name: 'og:type'
       value: article